Unbukn/robinhoodStockBot/README.md

 # robinhoodStockBot
-Repo used to make trades with the private Robinhood API
+Repo used to make trades with using selenuim-webdriver